tari-project/tari/RFC/src/RFC-0310_AssetImplementation.md

 using the members of the Hotstuff committee, with `m` equal to the number of members of the committee and `n` equal to `m` minus the number of failures the committee can tolerate.

-The unique_id can be a specificly chosen id, but can also be a random public key.
+The unique_id can be a specifically chosen id, but can also be a random public key.

 There is no limit to the number of different sidechain checkpoint tokens an asset has, but it will usually be one.